Preventive medicine · Dogs and cats

 2

 Head to tail: mouth, eyes, ears, skin, heart, lungs, abdomen, joints, pain and mobility.
-Everything is recorded.
-We explain what we observe as we go.
+Everything is recorded, and we explain what we observe as we go.

 3

-We share our observations, propose an adapted prevention plan and present options with a clear cost estimate before any procedure.
+We share our observations, propose an adapted plan and present options with a clear cost estimate, before any procedure.
 You decide with full information, no pressure.

 4